Displaying Elements in CSS

 By the end of this lecture, you should be able to:

-• Understand how to display and hide elements.
+• Understand how to show and hide elements using display.

 Display Property